mehtaculous/connectors/README.md

 > Activates a new game and executes the first move on the game board

-- Opponents must first begin the game before any moves can be made.
+- The opponent must first begin the game before any moves can be made.
 - Each board consists of **6** Rows and **7** Columns that are *zero-indexed*.
 - The `row` values range from **0 - 5**.
 - The `col` values range from **0 - 6**.